septillion-git/QC2Control/README.md

 # QC3Control
-Set the voltage of a Quick Charge 3.0 (class A) source via Arduino.
+Set the voltage of a Quick Charge 3.0 source via Arduino.

 By Vincent Deconinck